apex/up/docs/03-getting-started.md

 }).listen(PORT)
 ```

-Let Up know which ~/.aws/credentials to use, note that you may also define "myapp" to the "profile" property in `up.json`.
+Next you'll ned to let Up know which profile in `~/.aws/credentials` to use.
+Note however that instead of assigning `AWS_PROFILE` you may use the `"profile": "NAME"` option in `up.json`.

 ```
 $ export AWS_PROFILE=myapp